1996Aurel/HLoG-VBGMM/README.md

 The dataset consists of six three-dimensional MRI acquired at 30-micron isotropic resolution, obtained from healthy portions of 6 nephroctomy samples from 4 distinct patients, and 6 masks delineating the tissue from the background.

-The MRIs and masks can be downloaded at: (add link)
+The MRIs and masks can be downloaded here: (add link)

 ## Project Structure